cmda-bt/fe-course-21-22/week-2.md

 ## Hand in

-Hand in your progess (chapter summaries) in a issue template in this repository.
+- Hand in your findings of the above described chapters (chapter 15 and 18).
+You can do so by navigating to the issues section, click create new issue and select the week 2 issue template.
+Each chapter can be summarized by 300 words - three chapters so 900 words total.

 [cover]: https://eloquentjavascript.net/img/chapter_picture_15.jpg